-MASONRY IN ARCHITECTURE
+MASONRY IN ARCHITECTURE (0.4 points)

 This virtual event will contribute to the continuing development of the architectural professional by providing further mobility and transportability within the field of applying and understanding architectural history and building technology.
 Price shown is exclusive of VAT - VAT will be added on Invoice.